Local Starbucks to move

 Nanette Granville is the Co-Owner/Director of Hospitality & Special Events at Lakeland Ice Arena according to her Facebook page and commented on a post that there will be travel teams based out of the arena.

 More information can be found at lakelandicearena.com and @lakelandice on Instagram.

 Singer Dan Signor aspires to bring top talent to the Dixieland Historic District in Lakeland with the construction and opening of Union Hall.

 Union Hall will be about 3,000 square feet and will feature professional sound equipment, lighting and a stage.
 A 22-foot-long bar will be one of the main features along with outdoor patio seating and large garage doors.
+Check out their office in Vancouver.
 The venue will be open Tuesday through Saturday from noon to midnight, with live music featured Wednesday through Saturday.
 It will also available to rent based on their 2019 event calendar, which is yet to be released.

 The hall expected to open sometime in March, according to the Lakeland Ledger.
 Updates and more information can be found at @union.hall on Instagram.

 Crumb & Get It closed